-Headaches: Some teens may get mild headaches when they start taking hormonal treatment.
+Headaches: Some girls may get mild headaches when they start taking hormonal treatment.
 Although headaches usually happen because of stress or other reasons, be sure to let your GYN team know if the headaches are severe or if they continue.

 Mood changes: Mood changes or mood swings can happen when taking hormonal treatment.
 Exercise and a healthy diet may help, but if they don’t, you may need to change the type of pill you are taking.

 Acne: Usually hormonal treatment helps cure acne, but some girls may get acne from a particular pill.

 Weight: Some girls gain weight, some lose weight, but most girls stay exactly the same when they are taking the hormonal treatment.
 The pill is “zero calorie” and has not been shown to decrease your metabolism.